 "Nonsense," she replied, brushing past him and taking the step up into the kitchen.
-She set her basket on the nearby table, stripping off her gloves.
+She set her basket on the nearby table as she stripped off her gloves.
 "Have you called the doctor yet?"

 Squall debated standing there and simply not answering her.
 It was the more appealing option, but he knew Aerith.
-Might as well make this headache as minimal as possible, he thought, and so he closed the door behind her, following.
+Might as well make this headache as minimal as possible, he thought, and so he closed the door behind her.
 "Of course."